wenhuchen/Table-Fact-Checking/README.md

         ]
       ]
       ```
-   Finally, we gather all the intermeidate searched results and combine them into one files in "preprocessed_data_program" folder, you can perform this operation by:
+   - Finally, we gather all the intermeidate searched results and combine them into one files in "preprocessed_data_program" folder, you can perform this operation by the following command.
+This script will save all the neccessary train/val/test/complex/simple/small splits into "preprocessed_data_program" for the ranking model to proceed.
    ```
      python generate_ranking_data.py
    ```
-   This script will save all the neccessary train/val/test/complex/simple/small splits into "preprocessed_data_program" for the ranking model to proceed.

 2. Tokenization for Table-BERT
 ```